 Proper storage is important as well, to avoid damaging your pressure washing equipment.
 Always rinse the equipment before storage.
 Some products can cause corrosion to pressure washer parts.
 Look for a product that won't harm the surface you're cleaning, or surrounding surfaces.

-Responsible pressure washing around the home means responsible use of cleaning products, preventing by avoiding toxic or harsh chemicals.
+Responsible pressure washing around the home means responsible use of cleaning products.
 Be careful when selecting a cleaner.

 Many pressure washer cleaning solutions are abrasive or corrosive, which can harm both landscaping and equipment.